octoml/cm-mlops/README.md

 with dependencies on other artifacts, operating systems and hardware.

-We are prototyping [CM-based components](https://github.com/mlcommons/ck/tree/master/ck2) to bridge the gap between MLOps and DevOps, modularize AI and ML systems, and automate their co-design, benchmarking, optimization and deployment across very diverse and continuously changing software and hardware stacks.
+We are prototyping [CM-based components](https://github.com/mlcommons/ck/tree/master/ck2) to bridge the gap between MLOps and DevOps, modularize complex computational systems, and enable collaborative, deterministic and reproducible co-design, benchmarking, optimization and deployment of ML Systems across very diverse and continuously changing software and hardware stacks.

 # How to use